sunnymnie/crypto/README.md

 # Crypto researching
 A repository for my crypto notes

-## Folders
+## Directory:
-- Analysis: focuses on individual coin analysis
-- Philosophy: focuses on big ideas and trends
+- analysis: Simple research on crypto protocols and networks
-- Developer: focuses on beginner smart contract development
+- theses: Current trades/investments and my reasoning
+- philosophy: General crypto investment framework and notes from podcasts
+- archive: Historical analysis and theses